Staff costs are the largest outgoing cost for many organisations with regular payments to employees, HMRC, pension companies and benefits providers.

 Game changing systems

-The challenge is to find a solution that has been designed for the new way of working under RTI and auto-enrolment.
+The challenge is to find a solution that has been designed for the new way of working under RTI and auto-enrollment.
 A solution that has a single database for HR and Payroll, with built-in reports and dashboards and automated workflow and approvals.

 The next generation of cloud-based solutions is here, and they will shape the way that we work.
 One solution I reviewed late last year was is XCD, who launched their integrated UK payroll engine earlier 2016.